open-contracting/infrastructure/docs/guidance/assess-against-ids.md

 # Evaluating disclosures against the Infrastructure Data Standard

 The CoST Infrastructure Data Standard (IDS) is a framework for disclosure which is adapted by CoST national programmes to meet their local needs.
-This section sets out how to use the **project level schema** and **OCDS** to assess coverage of published data against the IDS.
+This section sets out how to use the **project-level schema** and **OCDS** to assess coverage of published data against the IDS.
 For example, to monitor which elements of IDS are being supplied and whether they are available for all projects or only some.

 ```eval_rst
 .. admonition:: Note